nr072/disfigure/README.md

 - Disfigure should be used after the page has finished loading.
 Otherwise, unexpected parts (the main content!) may get removed.
-The CSS selectors that are used to identify targets are those that appear after the page is finished with all the DOM manipulation.
+The CSS selectors that are used to identify targets are those that appear after the page is _finished_ with all the DOM manipulation.

-- It is advised that the "Stingy" preset be used after the video has started loading.
+- It may become necessary, in some cases, to use the "Stingy" preset after the video has started loading.
 Otherwise, the `<script>` tags necessary to load it may get deleted.

-- Deleted parts may reappear if tab zoom changes
+- Deleted parts
-(for example, the current playlist, if a playlist video is playing).
+(for example, the current playlist, if a playlist video is playing) may reappear if tab zoom changes.

 - YouTube seems to insert tags into the HTML any time it wants.
-So, even after Disfigure has been used to strip the page down a number of parts may pop up
+So, even after Disfigure has been used to strip the page down a number of parts may pop up in the code
-(though they may not have any visual effect).
+(not making a visible appearance).

 ### Dependency